Byron Bay

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates Byron Bay's median taxpayer income is $39,019 and average is $81,046.
-This places Byron Bay among the highest in Australia, with Rest of NSW having a median of $52,390 and average of $65,215.
-Based on Wage Price Index growth from financial year 2023 to September 2025 (8.86%), current estimates would be approximately $42,476 for median income and $88,227 for average income.
-According to the 2021 Census, Byron Bay's household, family, and personal incomes rank modestly between the 39th and 50th percentiles.
-The earnings profile shows that 28.1% of residents earn $1,500 - $2,999 weekly (1,918 residents), consistent with broader regional trends at 29.9%.
-Housing affordability pressures are severe in Byron Bay, with only 77.0% of income remaining and the area ranking at the 31st percentile for this indicator.
-The SEIFA income ranking places Byron Bay in the 7th decile.
+AreaSearch released postcode level ATO data for financial year 2023.
+Byron Bay's median income among taxpayers is $39,019, with an average of $81,046.
+This ranks high compared to Regional NSW's median of $52,390 and average of $65,215.
+By September 2025, estimates suggest the median would be approximately $42,476 and the average $88,227, based on Wage Price Index growth of 8.86%.
+Byron Bay's incomes rank modestly according to 2021 Census figures, between the 39th and 50th percentiles for household, family, and personal incomes.
+The largest earnings segment comprises 28.1% earning $1,500 - $2,999 weekly (1,922 residents), similar to broader regional trends at 29.9%.
+Housing affordability pressures are severe, with only 77.0% of income remaining, ranking at the 31st percentile.
+Byron Bay's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income